sandrakooda/CAMPUS_EVENT_PLATFORM/README.md

 	RESTful API-> The backend will exposes a RESTful API for the frontend to be consume.
 This will decouples the client from the server, allowing them to be developed and scaled independently.
 	JSON (JavaScript Object Notation)-> This one of the frequently used standard data format which is used for exchanging information between the frontend and the backend API.

+ STRUCTURE OF CODE IN VS CODE:

+campus-event-platform/  <-- This is your main folder ├── frontend/
+│   └── index.html
+├── venv/
+├── app.py              <-- The Python BACKEND.
+It must be here.
+├── campus_events.db
+├── requirements.txt
+└── test_api.py

 2.Setup and Execution Commands
 Commands that was use to set up environment and run this application.